Nexfinity/CakeyBot-Wiki/en/changelists/changelist-2026.md

 # September 14th - Markdown Editor & New Achievement
 ## Added
 * Added new changelist pop-up modal on the dashboard for the latest changes.
-* Added new achievement trigger for economy currency.
+* Added new achievement trigger for economy balance reached.
-* Added new economy custom economy item option.
+* Added new manual economy shop item type with a handler role and notification channel
+* Added a new Discord markdown toolbar with an emote button and a fuzzy searchable placeholder picker fed by the wiki descriptions.
+* Added the ability to edit text fields directly in the live preview of the embed editor, with markdown and placeholder highlighting while typing.

 # September 12th - Embed Builder, Sender Profiles & Leaderboard Periods
 ## Fixed